gwbischof/outsource-mcp/README.md

 ## Tools

 ### outsource_text
-Creates an Agno agent with a specified model to generate text responses.
-Pass any supported model name and a prompt to get AI-generated content.
-The tool automatically routes to the appropriate provider based on the model name.
+Creates an Agno agent with a specified provider and model to generate text responses.

+**Arguments:**
+- `provider`: The provider name (e.g., "openai", "anthropic", "google", "groq", etc.)
+- `model`: The model name (e.g., "gpt-4o", "claude-3-5-sonnet-20241022", "gemini-2.0-flash-exp")
+- `prompt`: The text prompt to send to the model

 ### outsource_image
 Generates images using AI models.
-Currently supports DALL-E 3 and DALL-E 2 for image generation.
+Currently supports OpenAI's DALL-E models.

+**Arguments:**
+- `provider`: The provider name (currently only "openai" is supported)
+- `model`: The model name ("dall-e-3" or "dall-e-2")
+- `prompt`: The image generation prompt

 Returns base64 encoded image data that can be directly used in applications.

 ## Claude Desktop Integration